aaronvwx/file-mover/README.md

 This was the first year I got a programming class in Belgium, this was my thesis for my final year in High School.
 The task was to create the game 'Hangman' but I already made that before the teacher announced the task.

 Originally I wanted to build an application that allowed users to move files from the download folder to another folder by looking at the extension.
-I expanded the program and now you can choose where you move files from.
+I expanded the program and now you can choose where you move files from and to.
 I added a log file to the program to see where your files went so you can track them down.

 One of the main challenges I ran into was making a database in a txt file.
 You normally don't use a txt file for a database but at the time it seems the easiest.